Whatsapp Icon

 Advanced Diagnostic Tests for Lymphoma

-Lymphoma, a type of blood cancer affecting the lymphatic system, requires precise diagnosis for effective treatment.
+Lymphoma, a type of blood cancer affecting the lymphatic system, requires a precise diagnosis for effective treatment.
 Beyond traditional diagnostic methods, several advanced tests, including genetic evaluations, enhance our understanding and management of this disease.
 Here, we explore the key advanced diagnostic tests for lymphoma.

 Imaging Tests